SaaStacked/saastack/src/Hosts/WebsiteHost/ClientApp/README.md

 We strongly recommend driving your pages using either: `FormAction` for interactive pages, or `PageAction`, and `ButtonAction` for data display pages.

 These components take care of error handling and monitoring of the XHR action to give users visual clues about what is going on.
 This is the value of using actions to begin with.
 You will need to take care of these things yourself, if you do NOT use actions.
-It is a lot of work that is often forgotten until users complain that the application doe not work.
+It is a lot of work that is often forgotten until users complain that the application does not work.

 > See more on why you should "actions" here: [JavaScript Actions](../../../docs/design-principles/0200-javascript-actions.md)